breez/misty-breez/README.md

 For de-googled devices running GrapheneOS or similar, please install an APK that fits your device architecture from our [latest release](https://github.com/breez/misty-breez/releases).

 ## Coming Soon
-- [ ] Receive to a BTC address w/o specifying an amount
 - [ ] Auto-complete Lightning addresses from history

 ## For Developers